r00k/microconf-talk/notes.md

 ## V4 - Things that worked for me

+- Opener
   - Long-time goal of mine.
 If I'm smiling, that's why.
   - Wake up
     - Close laptops
     - Stretch
     - Snap, clap, crack on 3
     - Please keep laptop closed
   - Interrupt me

+(takes 3 min to get here)

 - Survey results
   - Not about me, about you
+  - V4
   - Customer research
   - Numbers
     - 54% earning from digital product / 46% not
       - Of those, 48% less than $1k/mo, 59% less than $3k/mo
       - Fairly new at this: 59% less than 0-2 years
       - Going to try to help both groups
-    - 26% of you pronounce gif incorrectly
+    - 74% / 26% of you pronounce gif incorrectly
       - Median earnings of businesses started by people that do is twice as high
       - Median age of all respondants is 40, but jif is 36
-      - Jif makes you younger and richer
+      - Not statisticologist, jif makes you younger and richer
   - What are you hoping to get out of talks?
     - Motivation/inspiration
       - Over and over in non-starters